etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Datasets.md

 The Dataset concept allows you to define sets of data from different tables and export this data in one step.
 Datasets are especially useful for managing reference data for a module, for example tax rates or default data in new tables added by a module.
-The reference data is packaged, distributed and installed together with the program code implementing the module.
+The reference data is published, distributed and installed together with the program code implementing the module.

 The content of a Dataset is defined by its Dataset Tables and Dataset Columns.